Attryy/Setting-up-your-Python-ML-system/README.md

 ## _Section 2_ - Computer Vision (CV)

 #### A. Install OpenCV
-Many of my Computer Vision needs are met by NumPy & SciKit-Image, but I sometimes need libraries in OpenCv.
+Many of my computer vision needs are met by NumPy & SciKit-Image, but I sometimes want to use certain libraries from OpenCv.
+Let's build it on our system.

 First, update packages:
 ```